 Because those product specialists were used to having people turn to them for the knowledge, instead of them having to engage a customer first, those specialists' soft skills atrophied.

-Your salespeople have to be able to connect the specific reasons a customer will find thatproduct the perfect answer to their needs and wants.
+Your salespeople must be able to connect the specific reasons a customer will find thatproduct the perfect answer to their needs and wants.

-And not just vomit a litany of specifications which can make a visitor to their jewelry shop, their camera shop, their flooring store or their hot tub store, feel stupid.
+And not just vomit a litany of specifications that can make a visitor to their jewelry shop, their camera shop, their flooring store, or their hot tub store feel stupid.

 When shopper Meghan comes in looking for product X because Jane’s Boffo Blog said it was the bomb, you need someone who can understand that just because Meghan asked for it – especially if you don’t have it – doesn’t mean you can’t get the sale.

-Your specialists can actually thwart the shopper who was interested enough to drive out of their way to your brick and mortar store looking to buy what you sell.
+Your specialists can thwart the shopper interested enough to drive out of their way to your brick-and-mortar store looking to buy what you sell.

 That’s because when a shopper meets a specialist, that specialist’s innate knowledge can add complexity.
 They can offer too many choices and features.

-They’ll ask a bunch of questions trying to analyze exactly what the customer wants.
-While that might work well if I’m comparing a Nikon D800 to a Canon EOS Mark III, it’s too soon in the sales process for that.
+They’ll ask many questions to analyze precisely what the customer wants.
+While that might work well if I compare a Nikon D800 to a Canon EOS Mark III, it’s too soon in the sales process.

-Also, specialists without a good foundation of retail sales training can’t pivot and keep an interaction jargon-free.
+Also, specialists without a good foundation in retail sales training can’t pivot and keep an interaction jargon-free.